Skip to main content

 Manual Configuration

 If the Modbus device is not directly supported or if values deviating from the predefined models are to be read or written, the Modbus registers can also be configured manually.
-For this purpose, in addition to the general 'modbus' settings (see above), a registers must be defined instead of a value, as with predefined devices.
+For this purpose, in addition to the general 'modbus' settings (see above), a register must be defined instead of a value, as with predefined devices.
 It is not allowed to specify both value and register.

 The definition of a register requires the following parameters: